 #8.
 Proxxon 38481 Professional Rotary Tool IBS/E

-The 38481 has variable speed from 5,000 and 20,000 RPM, and its 100 W motor runs quietly.
+The 38481 has a variable speed between 5,000 and 20,000 RPM, and its 100 W motor runs quietly.
 You also get electronic speed control so you’re always in charge of the process.

 There are half a dozen collets (triple slit) with range from 1.0 to 3.2 mm (1/32-inch to 1/8-inches), giving you lots of flexibility.
 The 38481 design also simplifies detailing when you engrave, etch or carve.